MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 The Core Engine defines 3 exclusive capabilities:

--  Mono-sandbox: capability to produce a monolithic firmware (default one).
+-  Mono-Sandbox: capability to produce a monolithic firmware (default one).

 -  Multi-Sandbox: capability to produce a extensible firmware on which new applications can be dynamically installed.
 See section :ref:`multisandbox`.

--  Tiny application: capability to produce a compacted firmware (optimized for size).
+-  Tiny-Sandbox: capability to produce a compacted firmware (optimized for size).
 See section :ref:`core-tiny`.

 All the Core Engine capabilities may not be available on all